MarcosMasip/laptop-shop-full-stack-web-app-self-contained/README.md

 docker stop mysql-hklapstore
 docker rm mysql-hklapstore
 ```
 Expected: Container stops and is removed.
-Data is lost unless you mounted a volume.
+Note: Data is lost unless you mounted a volume; recreating the container gives you a fresh DB.
+The backend will re‑seed the default admin if missing at next start.

 Local MySQL:
 - macOS (Homebrew): `brew services stop mysql`